-- At the time, he was the first to be elected under the age of 50 and the youngest to die of natural causes.
+- He was the first to be elected under the age of 50 and the youngest to die of natural causes at that time.

 - He was the first to decline renomination.

-- Had the shortest retirement after being in office, only three months.
+- He had the shortest retirement after being in office, only three months.

 - The only president to have been Speaker of the House and President of the United States.

-- When he was 17 years old, he had a surgery to have urinary bladder stones removed.
+- When he was 17 years old, he had surgery to remove urinary bladder stones.
 Since anesthesia was not yet invented, he had the surgery while awake.
-Anesthesia was invented while he was in office.
-It is believed this may have made him infertile, as he and his wife never had any children of their own.
+Anesthesia was developed while he was in Office.
+The operation may have made him infertile, as he and his wife never had any children of their own.

 November 2, 1795 - North Carolina